akashdas765/LuddyHackathon2K25/README.md

 - **Forecast** prices using time series modeling (Exponential Smoothing).
 - Combine all results to issue **BUY/SELL/HOLD** **decisions**.

-The frontend (React + Vite) provides a user interface that fetches results from the Flask APIs and displays them in interactive dashboards.
+The front end (React + Vite) provides a user interface that fetches results from the Flask APIs and displays them in interactive dashboards.

 ---